IBM/federated-learning-lib/README.md

 We appreciate feedback and questions.
 Please post issues when you encounter them.

 We have set up a Slack channel for ongoing discussion.
-Join the IBM federated learning workspace: https://ibm-fl.slack.com/
+Join the IBM federated learning workspace: https://ibm-fl.slack.com/.
+If the previous link does not work for you, you can also use [this invitation link](https://join.slack.com/t/ibm-fl/shared_invite/zt-ff0k1xgh-IL9Aq6sW6rNny9gDdnEttQ).

 ## Citing IBM Federated Learning